STXT Tutorial

 to the base language, which parsers may or may not implement.

-To validate a document it is necessary that it belongs to a namespace.
+To validate a document, it is necessary for it to belong to a namespace.

-On the other hand, a document with a namespace is not required to be validated.
+On the other hand, a document with a namespace does not have to be validated.

 Templates allow defining structural and type rules in a compact way.
 They are ideal for prototypes and living documentation.